 - Be aware!
-Recognize your vulnerability. - Notify the Campus Safety of loiterers or suspicious persons on campus at 949-214-3000. - Use the "buddy system" and watch out for your neighbor. - Keep your doors locked whenever you find yourself alone in a building. - Report lights that are out and any hazardous conditions immediately to University Services. - If you see someone being victimized, get involved and notify the 911 and Campus Safety. - Remember the location of phones in all buildings.
+Recognize your vulnerability. - Notify Campus Safety of loiterers or suspicious persons in the corridors or washrooms at 949-214-3000. - Use the "buddy system" and watch out for your neighbor. - Keep your doors locked whenever you find yourself alone in a building. - Report lights that are out and any hazardous conditions immediately to maintenance at helpdesk.cui.edu. - If you see someone being victimized, get involved and notify the 911 and the Management Office. - Remember the location of phones in all buildings.